 One answer is through a zero-trust network methodology, which moves access security enforcement from the network to the application layer.
 Pioneered by Google in their BeyondCorp initiative and central to Duo’s Trusted Access solution, zero-trust networking can be a key tool in your IT modernization efforts.
-Join Sean Frazier, Duo Security’s Federal Advisory CISO, on July 26th at 12pm and learn how you can get started on your path to better security through zero trust!
+Join Sean Frazier, Duo Security’s Federal Advisory CISO, to learn how you can get started on your path to better security through zero trust!

 Advisory CISO - Federal